ElektraInitiative/libelektra/doc/keynames/README.md

 - It is an empty string.
 - The last character before the invisible null terminator is a backslash `\`.
-  This called a "dangling escape", since we would expect another character after the escape character `\`.
+  This is a dangling escape as we expect another character after the escape character `\`.
 - It contains a Namespace (i.e. the Namespace is not "Cascading"), but the Namespace Separator `:` is not followed by a `/`.
   (This mainly applies to Root Keys.)
 - It contains a Namespace Separator `:`, but the substring before the first `:` is not one of: `meta`, `spec`, `proc`, `dir`, `user`, `system` and `default`.